Transit Photometry and Ephemeris Refinement of WASP-12 b Using TESS Data: Results

 \subsection{Transit Light Curve and Model Fit}

-The phase-folded TESS light curve of WASP-12\,b was modeled using a physical transit model as described in Section~\ref{sec:methodology}.
-Figure~\ref{fig:batman_fit} shows the phase-folded light curve together with the best-fitting model and the corresponding residuals.
-The transit signal is well defined, and the model reproduces the observed transit shape across ingress, egress, and mid-transit.
+A physical transit model was fitted to the phase-folded TESS light curve of WASP-12\,b, as detailed in Section~\ref{sec:methodology}.
+In Fig.~\ref{fig:batman_fit}, the phase-folded TESS light curve of WASP-12\,b is shown together with the best-fitting transit model and the corresponding residuals.
+The transit light curve exhibits clear transit signatures, and the fitted transit model reproduces the observed ingress, egress, and overall transit shape.

-The residuals exhibit no systematic trends and are consistent with the expected photometric scatter, indicating that the adopted transit model provides an adequate description of the data.
-The absence of correlated residual structure suggests that additional detrending or higher-order systematics corrections are not required for the present analysis.
+There is no evidence of correlated residuals, indicating that no further detrending or systematic corrections are required for the current analysis.